cakephp/docs/en/development/routing.rst

     you should be sure to include the fully qualified domain name including protocol.

-    Setting values with this method will also update ``App.fullBaseURL`` in :php:class:`Configure`.
+    Setting values with this method will also update ``App.fullBaseUrl`` in :php:class:`Configure`.

 .. php:class:: CakeRoute